open-craft/edx-platform/README.rst

-This is the main edX platform which consists of LMS and Studio.
+This is a test of watched fork.
+This PR can be closed.

 Installation
 ------------